ImageMagick v6 Examples --

 Complementary operators such as -layers 'remove-blank' and -layers 'remove-null' may be needed to allow user to also delete 'blank' images if these are unwanted.

-ADDUMDUM I wrote a script divide-vert whcih does basically what I am suggesting gets built into IM.
+ADDUMDUM I wrote a script divide-vert which does basically what I am suggesting gets built into IM.

 Another similar script is de-pixelate which removes 'doubled' rows and columns of pixels from an image.